At Crown House Publishing Limited, we’re committed to protecting and respecting your privacy.

 How is your information used?

-We collect information about you to process your order, to manage your account and, if you agree, to email you about special offers we think may be of interest to you.
+We collect information about you to manage your account and, if you agree, to email you about special offers we think may be of interest to you.

 We review our retention periods for personal information on a regular basis.
 We retain personal information only for as long as is necessary for the relevant activity, except as required by law.